TheTimeSweeper/EnforcerMod/README.md

 - Teleporter particles kinda big (We could fix this but we won't)
 - Cancelling shield with sprint does not work properly in multiplayer
 - Pending an R2API update , some achievements can't be unlocked in multiplayer. (they only work for host or single player).
-- Bungus skin has some weird head clipping
-- Mustard Gas doesn't apply the debuff

 ## Future Plans
-- Skills++support
+- Skills++ support
-- More polish and skills maybe

 ## Changelog
+`1.1.2`
+- Reworked Assault Rifle- resetting config is recommended
+- Even more model tweaks, fixed Bungus head clipping
+- Added back missing shoulder lights
+- Added new skin
+- Loadout choices are now visible in character select
+- Added SSG bullet tracer
+- Added sounds for the Bungus guns
+- Fixed Mustard Gas not applying debuff
+- Fixed Fresh Meat being unreasonably huge
+- Shield Bash into P&S transition made smoother
+- Tweaked Femforcer skin
+- Added skateboard sounds and fixed some bugs
+- Unfinished Breaching Hammer is now an actual melee attack

 `1.1.1`
 - Tweaked model some more
 - Fixed item displays not showing up on the Assault Rifle